Back to all guides

 Turn a postcard-sized focal piece into a flat side-slot pocket with one clear pull cue.

-Use a postcard panel around 10 x 7 cm, tape three edges to a thin backer, leave one side slot open, and add one flat insert.
+Use a postcard panel around 10 x 7 cm, attach three edges to a thin backer, leave the outer side slot open, and test one flat insert before adding a second slip.

-Use a stuffed postcard The postcard should be visible, and you want one to three small records tucked behind it.
-It works like a focal image plus a shallow pocket.
+Use a stuffed postcard The postcard should be visible, and you want one main card plus one slim secondary strip tucked behind it.
+It works like a focal image plus a shallow pocket, not a storage envelope.

-Use a normal pocket You need actual storage for several tags, tickets, photos, or loose pieces.
+Use a normal pocket You need actual storage for several tags, ticket-shaped notes, photo prints, or loose pieces.
 A normal pocket handles volume better than a postcard panel.

 Use an envelope flip You need a wider hidden writing area that opens like a door.
 An envelope flip gives more writing space and less insert friction.